UEFA Euro 2000: Summary

-Italy and Portugal maintained their perfect records in the quarter-finals, beating Romania and Turkey, respectively, and the Netherlands started a goal-avalanche against FR Yugoslavia, winning 6–1.
+Italy and Portugal maintained their perfect records in the quarter-finals, beating Romania and Turkey, respectively.
+Netherlands started a goal-avalanche against FR Yugoslavia, winning 6–1, with Dutch striker Patrick Kluivert originally credited with four goals, but the third was later re-attributed as an own goal by Yugoslavia's Dejan Govedarica, after Kluivert admitted not getting a touch on Paul Bosvelt's cross; otherwise Kluivert would have become the first player to score four times in a European Championship match.
 Spain fell 2–1 to France; Raúl missed a late penalty that ended Spanish hopes.

-Italy eliminated the Netherlands in the semi-finals, despite going down to ten men and facing two penalty kicks.
-Italian goalkeeper Francesco Toldo, who had been drafted into the starting XI as Gianluigi Buffon missed the tournament through injury, made two saves in the penalty shootout – apart from his penalty save in normal time – to carry the Italians to the final.
+Italy eliminated the Netherlands in the semi-finals after a 0-0 draw, despite going down to ten men and facing two penalty kicks.
+Italian goalkeeper Francesco Toldo, who had been drafted into the starting XI as Gianluigi Buffon missed the tournament through injury, made two saves in the penalty shootout – apart from his penalty save in normal time on – to carry the Italians to the final.
+The Dutch converted just one spot kick which was Patrick Kluivert's in the shootout; Kluivert hit the goal post on his penalty kick attempt while Frank de Boer's penalty kick and shootout kick saved were saved.
 In the other semi-final, Portugal lost in extra time to France after Zinedine Zidane converted a controversial penalty kick.
-Several Portuguese players challenged the awarding of the penalty for a handball and were given lengthy suspensions for shoving the referee.
+Several Portuguese players challenged the awarding of the penalty for a handball and were given lengthy suspensions for verbally abusing and shoving the referee.

 France won the tournament, defeating Italy 2–1 in the final with a golden goal by David Trezeguet after equalising with a last-minute goal, and became the first team to win the European championship while being world champion.

 In Britain, Match of the Day named Stefano Fiore's goal against Belgium the Goal of the Tournament, ahead of Patrick Kluivert's against France and Zinedine Zidane's against Spain.

 Qualification

 Qualification for the tournament took place throughout 1998 and 1999.
 Forty-nine teams were divided into nine groups and each played the others in their group, on a home-and-away basis.
 The winner of each group and the best runner-up qualified automatically for the final tournament.
 The eight other runners-up played an additional set of play-off matches to determine the last four qualifiers.
 Belgium and the Netherlands automatically qualified for the tournament as co-hosts.
 Notably, this was the only European Championship Belgium appeared in between 1984 and 2016.

 As of 2024, this was the only time Norway qualified for the European Championship finals, the last time they qualified for a major tournament until the 2026 FIFA World Cup as well as the only time that Croatia failed to qualify for the European Championship finals since gaining independence.
+It also marks the last time Russia failed to qualify, being disqualified starting in 2024 due to the Russian invasion of Ukraine.